AkosKappel/DP-GlaucomaSegmentation/README.md

 ### Exploratory Data Analysis

 As part of the project, we performed an EDA on the dataset, to better understand the data characteristics and potential challenges.
-The jupyter notebook with the EDA can be found in the `./EDA` directory.
+The jupyter notebooks with the EDA can be found in the `./EDA` directory.
 The main issues we identified during the EDA were:

 - **Class imbalance** - the dataset contains a lot of background pixels compared to the optic disc and cup pixels.